Bioaugmentation: Petroleum cleanup

-In the petroleum industry, there is a large problem with how oilfield drilling pit is disposed of.
-Many used to simply place dirt over the pit, but it is far more productive and economically beneficial to use bioaugmentation.
-With the use of advanced microbes, drilling companies can actually treat the problem in the oilfield pit instead of transferring the waste around.
-Specifically, polycyclic aromatic hydrocarbons can be metabolized by some bacteria, which significantly reduces environmental damage from drilling activities.
-Given suitable environmental conditions, microbes are placed in the oilpit to break down hydrocarbons and alongside are other nutrients.
-Before treatment there was a total petroleum hydrocarbon (TPH) level of 44,880 ppm, which within just 47 days the TPH was lowered to a level of 10,000 ppm to 6,486 ppm.
+In the petroleum industry, there is a large problem with remediation of oilfield drilling pits, some times measured in total petroleum hydrocarbon (TPH) levels.
+The metabolism of polycyclic aromatic hydrocarbons by some bacteria is potentially relevant, but progress has been slow.

 Failures and potential solutions

 There have been many instances where bioaugmentation had deficiencies in its process, including the use of the wrong organism.
 The implementation of bioaugmentation on the environment can pose problems of predation, nutritional competition between indigenous and inoculated bacteria, insufficient inoculations, and disturbing the ecological balance due to large inoculations.
 Each problem can be solved using different techniques to limit the possibilities of these problems occurring.
 Predation can be prevented by high initial doses of the inoculated bacteria or heat treatment prior to inoculation whereas nutritional competition can be settled with biostimulation.
 Insufficient inoculations can be treated by repeated or continual inoculations and large inoculations are resolved with highly monitored dosages of the bacteria.

 Examples include the introduced bacteria fail to enhance the degradation within the soil, and the bioaugmentation trials fail on the laboratory scale, but succeed on the large scale.
 Many of these problems occurred because the microbial ecology issues were not taken into consideration in order to map the performance of the bioaugmentation.
 It is crucial to consider the microbes' ability to withstand the conditions in the microbial community to be placed in.
 In many of the cases that have failed, only the microbes' ability to break down compounds was considered and less their fitness in existing communities and the resulting competitive stress.
 It is better to identify the existing communities before looking at the strains needed to break down pollutants.